tonomb/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    Both .forEach and .Map are methods that loop over each item in the array.
+The difference is, forEach does not return anything while .map returnes a new array that was modified by the callback function you pass in.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function is a function that takes in a function as an argument.
+A callback is what you call a function that was passed in as an argument.
+Higher order function take in callbacks as arguments.

 3. What is closure?

+    closure refers to the property of functions that functions can access variables that were set up in the parent.
+Funcions look for variables in their excecuiton context and if they don´t find what they need there, they look up into the parents execution context to find what they need.

 4. Describe the four rules of the 'this' keyword.

+    1. Implicit binding. happens in 80% of use cases, the this keyword refers to the object to the left of the dot where the method was called.
+    2. Explicit Binding: Happend when you use .call .apply or .bind  the this keyword refers to the object that wass passed into the call
+    3. New :  Whenever you create a constructor function and call new.  this refers to the new instance that was created.
+    4. Global:   This referes to the global window object.  you can turn this off with strict mode so it returns undefined.

 5. Why do we need super() in an extended class?